mikaelrepo/packer-vmware/README.md

 # The autounattend.xml file

 This is a very handy feature in Packer to populate the autounattend.xml file with variables at runtime.
-The cd_content section in windows.pkr.hcl replaces the variables specified in the template file data/autounattend.pkrtpl.hcl so no need to hardcode values in the autounattend.xml file.
-Add a variable like this ${my_variable_name} and then declare in variables.pkr.hcl and finally define in windows.auto.pkrvars.hcl.
+The cd_content section in `windows.pkr.hcl` replaces the variables specified in the template file `data/autounattend.pkrtpl.hcl` so no need to hardcode values in the autounattend.xml file.
+Add a variable like this `${my_variable_name}` and then declare in `variables.pkr.hcl` and finally define in `windows.auto.pkrvars.hcl`.

     cd_content = {
         "autounattend.xml" = templatefile("${abspath(path.root)}/data/autounattend.pkrtpl.hcl", {